georgeVlc/gvl/README.md

 # gvl
-A small and simple, both dynamically and strongly typed interpreted language written solely in C++ from scratch.
-Still under development, long way to go.
+A very small and simple, dynamically typed, interpreted language written solely in C++20(ish) from scratch.

 So far gvl supports the very basics such as variable/constant initialization, variable assignment statements, standard I/O operations, if and while statements.